DeFiGeek-Community/landing-page/content/brand.en.md

     subtitle:
     content: >-
       ##### NOTICE
-        - Do not change ratio, color, font and any changes about materials.
+        - You may not alter our logos or icons in any manner, including changing the proportion, color, font, or adding or removing any element(s) to or from the logos and icons.
-        - All rights reserved.
-You may not copy, changing, distribute without permission.
+        - The entire content of this website are owned by our community unless otherwise noted.
-        - We have all copyright in this site contents, expect that special notice.
+        - Do not copy, alter ,edit, reproduce or redistribute the content of this site without permission.
-        - If you have any questions, Please contact us on Discord.
+        - Please contact us via Discord about these guidelines.

   - section_id: call-to-action
     type: section_cta